 - If CheckpointDSN begins with a period ('.') then the value that you specify for HLQ above will be prefixed to the value you specify in CheckpointDSN.
-In this case the length of the value specified in CheckpointDSN must be 44 characters less the length of the value of HLQ. - Otherwise, CheckpointDSN must contain the fully qualified data set name.
-It can be up to 44 characters long.
+In this case the length of the value specified in CheckpointDSN must be a maximum of 44 characters less the length of the value of HLQ. - Otherwise, CheckpointDSN must contain the fully qualified data set name.
+The name might consist of system symbols, which are substituted with values at the time the dataset is allocated.
+The total length is restricted to 44 characters after substitution.
+If symbols are concatenated with other symbols or hard coded characters then a period must separate the items.